 Iron Mountain Data Centers' Frank Scalzo highlights the top network challenges facing engineers and architects in today's data center market.

-Iron Mountain Data Centers' Frank Scalzo highlights the top network challenges facing engineers and architects in today's data center market.
-Frank is a leader in network strategy and services and product management for data centers at Iron Mountain.
+Iron Mountain Data Centres' Frank Scalzo highlights the top network challenges facing engineers and architects in today's data centre market.
+Frank is a leader in network strategy and services and product management for data centres at Iron Mountain.

 The IT industry is ever changing, and today's network engineers and architects face an ongoing list of challenges.
 As business needs evolve and networks become more complex, these changes can be difficult to navigate.